CodingFlutter/my_expenses/README.md

 ![](https://github.com/CodingFlutter/my_expenses/blob/main/assets/images/myexpensesWidgetTree.jpeg/)

-- **Transaction item** is created under a blueprint of transactionclass, it describes what information about the transaction is required.
+- **Transaction item** is created under a blueprint of transaction class, it describes what information about the transaction is required.
 In this case (id, title, amount, date).

 - List **'transactions'** holding list of transactions and transaction class used as a type of list.